faranalytics/socketnaut/README.md

 ## Proxy Socket Remote Address

-In the HTTP server `request` handler, `http.IncomingMessage.socket.remoteAddress` will provide the remote address of the Proxy (usu.
+When a request is made to an `http.Server`, the `request` handler is passed a `http.IncomingMessage`.
+The remote address of the Socket, accessed using `http.IncomingMessage.socket.remoteAddress`, will provide the remote address of the Proxy (usu.
 127.0.0.1) - not the Client.
 Implementations such as **Proxy Protocol** and the `Forwarded` HTTP header are commonly used in order to address this issue.
-However, Socketnaut's `ServiceProxy` may or may not be a TLS endpoint; hence, it isn't always possible to inject an HTTP Header into the message.
+However, Socketnaut's `ServiceProxy` is a Layer 4 proxy, and the payload may or may not contain encrypted data; hence, it isn't always possible to inject an HTTP header into the message - the payload may not even be HTTP.

-Socketnaut solves this problem by providing a facility for requesting this information from the Proxy.
+Socketnaut solves this problem by providing a `MessageChannel` facility for requesting this information from the Proxy.
 Call the `ServiceAgent.requestProxyAddressInfo` method with the request socket (e.g., `req.socket`) as an argument.
 The method will return a `net.AddressInfo` object that contains the desired information.

 ### Example